-- 1.1 The Dangerous, Affected and Insanitary Buildings Policy 202419 ("the Policy") has been prepared by Council to comply with section 131 of the Building Act 2004 ("the Act"), which requires Council to have a policy on Dangerous, Affected and Insanitary Buildings. - 1.2 This policy supersedes Council's Earthquake-prone, Dangerous and Insanitary Buildings Policy 2016. - 1.2 A building may become Dangerous or Insanitary due to a number of reasons, such as unauthorised alterations being made, from a fire, from a natural disaster, or as a result of its use by an occupant. - 1.3 Affected buildings are defined as buildings which are adjacent to, adjoining, or nearby to a Dangerous building and may arise where a Dangerous building is physically close enough to potentially pose a danger to people within the Affected building.
+- 1.1 The Dangerous, Affected and Insanitary Buildings Policy 2024 ("Policy") has been prepared by Council to comply with section 131 of the Building Act 2004 ("the Act"), which requires Council to have a policy on Dangerous, Affected and Insanitary Buildings. - 1.2 A building may become Dangerous or Insanitary due to a number of reasons, such as unauthorised alterations being made, from a fire, from a natural disaster, or as a result of its use by an occupant. - 1.3 Affected buildings are defined as buildings which are adjacent to, adjoining, or nearby to a Dangerous building and may arise where a Dangerous building is physically close enough to potentially pose a danger to people within the Affected building.

-2. Policy Purpose
+2. Purpose

-- 2.1 The purpose of this policy is to: - Reduce the potential risk posed to residents in the district by Dangerous, Affected or Insanitary buildings; - Improve the control of, and encourage better practice in design and construction; and - Provide a clear framework of how Council will manage unsatisfactory building conditions. - 2.2 In setting this policy, Council has endeavoured to strike a balance between the threats posed by Dangerous, Affected and Insanitary Buildings and the broader social and economic issues affecting the community that are involved. - 2.32.2 This policy sets out: - The approach that Council will take in performing its functions under the Building Act 2004 in relation to Dangerous, Affected and Insanitary Buildings; - Council's priorities in performing these functions; and - How the policy will apply to hHeritage buildings. - 2.42.3 The relevant principles of section 4 of the Act have been taken into account in preparing this Ppolicy, and will be taken into account in the performance of Council's functions, powers and duties.
+- 2.1 The purpose of this Policy is to: - Reduce the potential risk posed to residents in the district by Dangerous, Affected or Insanitary buildings; - Improve the control of, and encourage better practice in design and construction; and, - Provide a clear framework of how Council will manage unsatisfactory building conditions. - 2.2 This policy sets out: - The approach that Council will take in performing its functions under the Building Act 2004 in relation to Dangerous, Affected and Insanitary Buildings; - Council's priorities in performing these functions; and - How the policy will apply to heritage buildings. - 2.3 The relevant principles of section 4 of the Act have been taken into account in preparing this Policy, and in the performance of Council's functions, powers and duties.

-3. Policy Scope
+3. Scope

-- 3.1 This Policy applies to all buildings within the Matamata-Piako District. - 3.2 E-arthquake-prone buildings were previously addressed by Council in the Earthquakeprone, Dangerous and Insanitary Buildings Policy 2016, but they are new managed under the Building (Earthquake-prone Buildings) Amendment Act 2016 and are therefore excluded from this Ppolicy.
+- 3.1.
+This Policy applies to all buildings within the Matamata-Piako District. - 3.2 Earthquake-prone buildings are managed under the Building (Earthquake-prone Buildings) Amendment Act 2016 and are therefore excluded from this Policy.